jack23247/adcd-makedist/README.md

 > *Caveat*
 >
-> - OS/390 ADCD is not licensed to run on anything other than a P/390 or an R/390 system
+> `makedist` is intended as a tool for mainframe hobbyists, not for software pirates: thus, this repository does not contain the disk images required to use this software, as they are property of IBM.
-> - This repository does not contain the disk images required to use this software, as they are property of IBM
+> Before using this script you should understand that OS/390 ADCD is not licensed to run on anything other than a P/390 or an R/390 system, and running the distribution derived from this script constitutes a violation of IBM's license agreement.

 ## Files